 Airbus cuts delivery goal on Hamburg plant snags

-PARIS/HONG KONG, Oct 30 (Reuters) - Airbus AIR.PA cut its full-year delivery goal for commercial jets on Wednesday, as the planemaker struggles with production delays at a newly expanded German plant.
+PARIS/HONG KONG, Oct 30 (Reuters) - Airbus AIR.PA cut its full-year delivery goal for commercial jets on Wednesday, as the planemaker struggles with production delays at a recently expanded German plant.

 Europe's largest aerospace group expects to deliver "around 860" airliners in 2019 instead of the 880-890 previously targeted, the company said as it posted 1.6 billion euros ($1.78 billion) in adjusted operating income for the third quarter.

-The revised delivery numbers and outlook "reflect the underlying actions to secure a more efficient delivery flow in the next years", Chief Executive Guillaume Faury said in the company statement.

-The adjusted operating profit figure rose 2% year-on-year as revenue fell 1% to 15.3 billion euros for July-September and net income rose 3% to 989 million euros.
+The adjusted operating profit figure rose 2% year-on-year as quarterly revenue fell 1% to 15.3 billion euros and net income rose 3% to 989 million.
 The group also trimmed its 2019 free cash flow goal to reflect the revised delivery outlook.

-Airbus has been wrestling with delays to its A321 jets at its plant in Hamburg, Germany for around two years, and a top leasing industry executive said earlier on Wednesday that the situation showed no sign of improving.

 To reach its revised 2019 goal, Airbus must still hand over 289 planes in the final quarter, a little short of its record 297 deliveries in the same period last year.